google/gae-secure-scaffold-python3/README.md

  * A static site - uses app.yaml to serve a home page and all assets from a directory, with HTTPS and secure headers.
  * A mostly-static site which redirects requests depending on the Accept-Language header - uses app.yaml to serve the static assets and configures a root page handler that redirects visitors to `/intl/<code>`.
- * A secure Flask application - uses securescaffold to create an application with secure defaults, and demonstrates how to customise the application and extend it for common problems.
+ * A secure Flask application - uses securescaffold to create an application with secure defaults, and demonstrates how to customise the application and extend it for common uses.

 ## Using the secure scaffold Python library